Hrafnkellos/vedrid/readme.md

 To launch the project with docker go to the root directory of the project and execute `docker compose up` that will launch the UI on http://localhost:3000 and the API on http://localhost:5000

-Some basic api operations can be seen in the following vs code rest client file:
+Some basic api operations can be seen and interacted with in the following vs code rest client file once the containers are running:

 [veduris.http](Documentation/veduris.http)